How to get your entire novel manuscript that final professional polish submission?

 But most important to me, at this point of a novel's journey when the writer is flagging, my editor gave her human response to the story too, with notes where she'd laughed and cried, and - ahem - to paraphrase Eric Morecambe - all the right notes in all the right places.
 Though I don't know her, I felt we became friends and in the notes, she let me know which parts had struck her according to her own life experience.
 I paid for this service, but I feel indebted to the invisible editor for seeing my novel as a living thing.

 Now, one last word of advice.
 Don't use a service for your Query Package, neither Scribendi nor any other.
 It's important to convey your personality, a flavour of the novel, and your intentions as an author and no one can put this better than you.
 Keep it modest and light and brief.
-We show you how in the Editing course and give you a winning sample (based on one of our member's success stories.)
+We show you how to build the blocks of your novel in our online novel writing courses and how to convey your personality in the Editing course and give you a winning sample (based on one of our member's success stories.)
 The Novelry's members are very good at sharing.
 Our logo is the octopus, one collective bulging brain and many tentacles writing.
 Experience, and joy.

 Disclosure: Content may contain affiliate links to WriterShop and other companies.
 If you buy something through one of those links you won’t pay more, but we may get a commission.
 The Novelry is independently owned and opinions expressed are our own.